 a summary of the views received from interested parties as part of the consultation process and an explanation of how these were taken into account in the development of the FRCR; and

-copies of any formal responses submitted to the National Grid ESO as part of its consultation process.
+copies of any formal responses submitted to the the ISOP as part of its consultation process.

-H.15 Following the approval of the FRCR under H19, National Grid ESO must publish the FRCR on its website in such readily accessible form and manner that it considers will best facilitate engagement with stakeholders, and provide a copy of the FRCR on request, and free of charge, to any person who asks for one.
+H.15 Following the approval of the FRCR under H19, the ISOP must publish the FRCR on its website in such readily accessible form and manner that it considers will best facilitate engagement with stakeholders, and provide a copy of the FRCR on request, and free of charge, to any person who asks for one.

-H.16 In complying with the requirements of paragraph H15, National Grid ESO must have due regard to the need for excluding from the published FRCR any information that could cause security concerns or that would or might seriously and prejudicially affect the commercial interests of the owner of that information if published or might be expected to be incompatible with any legislation, rule of law or licence condition and will take due regard of any representations made by owners of such data.
-National Grid ESO must provide to the SQSS Panel and the Authority its reasons for any omission of information from the FRCR as published and where it is intended that this be different from the report as submitted for approval under H11 or H12.
+H.16 In complying with the requirements of paragraph H15, the ISOP must have due regard to the need for excluding from the published FRCR any information that could cause security concerns or that would or might seriously and prejudicially affect the commercial interests of the owner of that information if published or might be expected to be incompatible with any legislation, rule of law or licence condition and will take due regard of any representations made by owners of such data.
+The ISOP must provide to the SQSS Panel and the Authority its reasons for any omission of information from the FRCR as published and where it is intended that this be different from the report as submitted for approval under H11 or H12.

 H.17 Each FRCR (including the initial FRCR) prepared in accordance with the methodology set out in Part A must: